FreifunkMD/site-ffmd/README.md

     sysupgrade gluon-ffmd-0.28-tp-link-tl-wr841n-nd-v9-sysupgrade.bin

 Be sure you know what you are doing!

+You can also trigger the automatic update via ssh, just call this (or add -f for forced auto update):

+    autoupdater

 Verify a successful upgrade by
 * checking that the node is back up and running (i.e. visible in the nodes list)